evkx/evkx.github.io/content/models/tesla/model_x/Model_X_Plaid/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The Tesla Model X Plaid is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 355 mm, while the rear discs are 355 mm.

 ### Regenerative Braking